tommyrharper/shared-notes/stakingv2/migration-v2/migration-v2.md

 It is critical that the front-end team understands the unhappy path, so they can ensure it is impossible to go down using the official Kwenta front-end.

 The unhappy path goes like this:
-1. Register some entries
+1. Register some entries.
-2. Vest some entries have not been registered BEFORE completing the `migrateEntries` step
+2. Vest some entries have not been registered BEFORE completing the `migrateEntries` step.

 If a user does this, they will be required to pay extra $KWENTA to complete the migration process.